himasha/MGWDeveloperWorkflow/README.md

 1. Install Ballerina as per instructions in above section.You could check if the installation is done by running thecommand 'ballerina -v'.
 Copy MySQL JDBC driver to the BALLERINA_HOME/bre/lib folder, as Mysql is the database that is used.

 2. Checkout microservices/ballerina folder which comprises of the book-search ballerina service.
 In this service, we are fetching the data from a Mysql database deployed in kubernetes.You would need to create a kubernetes deployment of mysql and add a schema similar to the db script (with the schema defined) as db-scripts/initializeDataBase.sql.
+Refer [1] on creating a mysql kubernetes deployment.

 Please update mysql connector information under below annotation (host,port,username,password) to suit your configurations.

 mysql:Client booksDB = new({

-     host: "localhost",
+     host: "localhost",  // If mysql is deployed in kubernetes following [1] use servicename.namespace as host

         port: 3306,